vorticist/os-demo/README.md

 - Who are we?

 With recent development of AI technologies, new possibilites are available for developers to create new products leveraging AI.
-However, most of the tools that are available are designed to be used as a service over the cloud, and even if you can install some of these services in your private cloud infrastructure, for some cases it may represent a risk on data privacy,
+However, most of the tools that are available are designed to be used as a service over the cloud which in some cases may not be desirable.
+Or may have a need to experiment beyond what those services allow.

-- Here we explain how tools are used in AI workflows to fine tune existing models.
-    - Dataset preprocessing
-    - Iterate training

-Additionally, setting up a workflow environment to train or serve an AI model is not excactly as straightforward as setting it up in a 'as a service' environment, that's why, for this tutorial, we put together a sample workflow environment to train and serve an image recognition model using open source tools and technologies that can be installed in your own private cloud or even in your own hardware on premises.
+But setting up a workflow environment to train or serve an AI model is not excactly as straightforward as setting it up in a 'as a service' environment, that's why, for this tutorial, we put together a sample workflow environment to train and serve an image recognition model using open source tools and technologies that can be installed in your own private cloud or even in your own hardware on premises.
 The project leverages K8s to be able to eaisily setup and configure the tools needed to train the model but also showcases how a custom app can be quickly integrated into the environment to serve the model itself.
 A basic understanding of k8s components is recommended in order to follow along this demo.

-We're presenting a couple of examples with pretrained models that then get fine tuned, but much of the principles shown here can be used to setup an environment to train from scratch if that's what your project requires.

-# Sample Use Case 1
+# YOLOv8 model

-For our first use case we will be demonstrating how to setup an environment for what has become the hello world of AI models, train and serve an image recognition model, using YOLOv8.
-We will fine tune the model in order for it to be able to identify different kinds of tacos in images.
+We will be setting up an environment for a simple use case: train and serve an image recognition model, using YOLOv8 in our case.

-The way a workflow looks for this use case is as follows:
+The way a workflow for image recognition applications looks for this use case is as follows:
-- We need a dataset to fine tune our model, usually videos or images that will be tagger in order to use in the training and validation processes.
-The images should be as close as the real case the model will be dealing with and should contain the object to identify, in our case that's pictures of tacos.
+- We need a dataset to fine tune our model, usually videos or images that will be tagged in order to use in the training and validation processes.
+The images should be as close as the real case the model will be dealing with and should contain the object to identify.
-- We'll need a tool to tag our dataset efectively identifying every taco that appears in the dataset.
-For this we will use LabelStudio in our environment.
+- We'll need a tool to tag our dataset efectively identifying objects of interests.
+For this project we're using LabelStudio in our environment since it allows to export datasets in YOLO format.
-- The dataset needs to be divided into thain, test and validation sub sets // TODO: mention the ideal proportion of each sub set compared to the total dataset size
-- The training process itself is pretty straigthforward, the important bit being to pay attention to the accuracy against the validation set until we reach the desired accuracy.
-We will be using a Jupyter notebook and a python script for this.
+- Once the dataset has been pre-processed, it is used to refine of fine tune our model until we reach the desired accuracy.
+We can use a Jupyter notebook and a python script for this.
-- Once the model has been fine tuned, we can also include a custom app in our environment to serve the model.
-Ideally, serving the model, should be done in a separate environment than the training, but for the purposes of this project we bundled everything in a single environment.
+- We can also include a custom app in our environment to serve the model.
+Ideally, serving the model, should be done in a separate environment than the training env, but for the purposes of this project we bundled everything in a single environment.

+[Diagram goes here]

+## The Tools
+This project focuses in showing how to setup the infrastructure for environments used to train or serve AI models with a few tools that fitted the needs of our demo, but the same principles and techniques can be adopted to fit a wide range of use cases.

+### Ultralytics YOLOv8
+Ultralytics YOLOv8 stands at the forefront of real-time object detection frameworks, offering remarkable speed and accuracy in identifying objects within images and videos.
+Leveraging the YOLO (You Only Look Once) architecture
+### Label Studio
+A versatile data annotation tool facilitating efficient labeling of diverse datasets for machine learning projects, boasting an intuitive interface and support for various annotation types.
+### Jupiter Hub
+A cornerstone of collaborative computational environments within the Jupyter ecosystem, enabling seamless deployment and management of multi-user Jupyter Notebook servers for efficient team collaboration.
+### Docker
+Offers standardized containerization for applications, ensuring consistency and portability across diverse environments.
+### Kubernetes
+Powerful container orchestration platform automating deployment, scaling, and management of containerized applications, fostering high availability and scalability in distributed environments for cloud-native architectures

 ## Prerequisites
 - A k8s cluster where the environment will be installed.
 You can have this in the cloud or in prem.
 For development you can also use minikube or [kind](https://kind.sigs.k8s.io/) as we are doing for this demo.